This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Once the greens are pressure cooked, using a immersion or hand held blender, blend the saag until desired consistency.
 I like some texture in the saag, therefore I pulse the saag few times, till I get the desired consistency.
 You can puree the saag also.

-- Why pressure cook for “0” mins only?
-Zero mins is all you need to cook the greens in a pressure cooker.
+WHY PRESSURE COOK FOR “ZERO” MINUTES ONLY – Zero minutes is all you need to cook the greens in a pressure cooker.
 Cooking longer would result in an overcooked greens.

-- I also like to serve saag with some Jowar Bhakri / Sorghum flour flatbread, tandoori roti, paratha or naan 😋
+I also like to serve saag with some Jowar Bhakri / Sorghum flour flatbread, tandoori roti, paratha or naan.
+I like to serve some Bharwa Bhindi (Stuffed Okra) as a side dish 😋

 Here are some more recipes from blog.
 Happy cooking!!

-Dal Makhani – creamy, flavorful, aromatic dal made with black gram lentils, kidney beans
+Dal Makhani – creamy, flavorful, dal made with black gram lentils, kidney beans

 Aloo Gobi – simple, easy, delicious Potato Cauliflower curry